Vaughn Meader

 Abbott Vaughn Meader (March 20, 1936 – October 29, 2004) was an American comedian, impersonator, musician, and film actor.

 Meader began his career as a musician but later found fame in the early 1960s after the release of the 1962 comedy record The First Family, written and produced by Bob Booker and Earle Doud.
 The album spoofed President John F. Kennedy – who was played by Meader – and became the fastest selling "pre-Beatles" album in history and went on to win the Grammy Award for Album of the Year in 1963.
 At the peak of his popularity, he performed his Kennedy impersonation on television variety shows and in nightclubs around the country and was profiled in several magazines and newspapers.

 Meader's career success came to an abrupt end after President Kennedy's assassination on November 22, 1963.
 Meader's TV and nightclub bookings were all canceled.
 Producer Bob Booker quickly pulled The First Family records from stores so as not to appear to be profiting from the deceased President.
 Meader attempted to take his career in a different direction by performing non-Kennedy-related comedy and released a new comedy album, Have Some Nuts!!!, in early 1964.
 However, sales for the album were low as public interest in Meader had waned.
 His career never rebounded as he was too closely associated with President Kennedy.
 Meader eventually returned to his native Maine where he resumed performing music and managed a pub.

-Meader has the unusual title of being one of few Billboard artists to have a no.1 album but never have a single in the Hot 100.
+Meader is one of the few Billboard-charting artists to have had a number 1 album but never have a single in the Hot 100.